Trajectory Range Visibility: Completely Visible Trajectories

-We will ultimately unfold different cases of our solution for the TR problem.
-Let us start by checking a special case: \textit{Can both trajectories entirely see one another?} More formally, $\forall \tau^{'}_q \subset \tau_q$, can $\tau^{'}_q$ see \textit{every} sub-trajectory $\tau^{'}_r \subset \tau_r$?
-For this case, we can use the \textit{Graham algorithm}~\cite{graham1972efficient} to find the \textit{convex hull} of the set of all vertices in $\tau_q$ and $\tau_r$, $V_{q, r}$.
+\begin{proof} The algorithm uses the \textit{Graham algorithm}~\cite{graham1972efficient} to find the \textit{convex hull} of the set of all vertices (endpoints) in $\tau_q$ and $\tau_r$, $V_{q, r}$.
 Denote the set of vertices of the corresponding convex hull of $V_{q, r}$ as $C_{q, r}$.
-Observe that a \textit{ray shooting}~\cite{chazelle1994ray} query on the polygon $\mathcal{P}$ is required every time $C_{q, r}$ gets a new vertex $v_c$.
-If we find a reflex vertex or an edge in $\mathcal{P}$ blocking the visibility to $v_c$, then \textit{complete visibility} between $\tau_q$ and $\tau_r$ will then no longer hold.
-Yet, if $\tau_q$ and $\tau_r$ see one another as defined above, then the answer to the TR problem becomes rudimentary.
-That is, each entity can \textit{always} see the other entity, independent of the velocity.
+Observe that a \underline{ray shooting query} \cite{chazelle1994ray} on the polygon $\mathcal{P}$ is required every time $C_{q, r}$ gets a new vertex $v_c$.
+Note that performing such queries yield $\mathcal{O}(n)$ pre-processing time, as stated the Lemma above.
+If $\CV$ finds that the visibility on $v_c$ is blocked by the polygon $\mathcal{P}$, then \textit{complete visibility} between $\tau_q$ and $\tau_r$ no longer holds.
+However, if $\tau_q$ and $\tau_r$ see one another, the answer to the $\TRVP$ becomes rudimentary.
+Specifically, each entity can \textit{always} see the other entity, independent of the velocity. \qedsymbol{} \end{proof}